 Green vegetable: Fresh green leafy vegetables play a major role in the rabbit’s diet.
 They are important to provide several essential nutrients required by the rabbit.
 It is also having a rich quantity of water that is important to maintain the proper health of the gut and for the passage of feces.

 It is recommended to provide 1 to 5 cups of green vegetables depending on the size of the rabbit.
 You can either give this at one time or divide them in different portion and include in your rabbit’s diet.

 You can feed your rabbit with carrot tops, leafy lettuce, mint, turnip greens, cilantro, basil, dill, etc without any issue.
-Spinach, chard, parsley, beet greens, Mustard greens are also safe for your bunny but should be provided in small quantity.
+Spinach, chard, parsley, beet greens, Mustard greens are also safe for your bunny but should be provided in small quantities.
 The green leafy part from iceberg lettuce or onion greens should be avoided as they can harm your bunny.

 Pellets: Green vegetables, leafy green leaves, and hay are good to provide all essential fibers, minerals, and vitamins for your bunny.
 A fiber diet plays important role in the passing of feces and in maintaining gut health.
 They can use a base diet, but the actual diet for a bunny should have some carbohydrates, fats, and proteins for energy in a bunny.

 Thus pellets are essential to provide energy to your rabbit.
 There are several rabbit food pellets that are available on market.
 You can buy the one with balanced nutrients for your bunny.